shinjukunian/Mecab-Swift/README.md

 - *Dictionary*: This package provides protocols, i.e. `DictionaryProviding`, that can be used to use other dictionaries with Mecab-Swift
 - *Mecab-Swift*: The package that provides the core functionality, i.e. tokenization and tagging
-- *IPADic*: This package wraps the IPADic dictionary ready to use for Mecab and provides a sample implementation of `DictionaryProviding`.
+- *IPADicDefinition*: This package wraps the IPADic dictionary and provides a sample implementation of `DictionaryProviding`.
+- *IPADic*: This package contains the `IPADic` dictionary resources.
+Alternatively, IPADicDefinition can also be initialized from a `URL`
 - *StringTools*: Various tools for handling Japanese text and a wrapper around `CFStringTokenizer`, which provides some of the functionality of Mecab on Apple platforms
 - *CharacterFilter*: Character lists of Japanese Kanji characters by school year.
 Useful for formatting Furigana annotations.